-Federation University Australia pays a Part VB licence fee which allows staff to copy and communicate images (photographs, paintings, drawings, cartoons, diagrams, graphic art etc.) for educational purposes without seeking permission from the copyright owner.
-Copying limits and requirements are discussed below.
+Federation University Australia pays an s.113P licence fee which allows staff to copy and communicate images (photographs, paintings, drawings, cartoons, diagrams, graphic art etc.) for educational purposes without seeking permission from the copyright owner.

 Notice requirements when copying images

-Electronic copies must have the Part VB copyright notice displayed immediately before or at the same time as the image.
+Electronic copies must have the s.113P copyright notice displayed immediately before or at the same time as the image.

 Alternative sources for images